 Postdoc at the McGovern Institute for Brain Research

 I am a postdoc at the McGovern Institute for Brain Research at MIT, working with Nancy Kanwisher.
-I use techniques from artificial intelligence and functional imaging to understand how the brain processes the world.
-To that end, I’m interested in the development of computational models that can accurately predict how the brain responds under naturalistic stimulation.
-By developing these neural models, a critical focus of my research is to probe the nature of representations and computations in the brain and understand how they support complex human behavior.
+I use techniques from artificial intelligence and functional imaging to understand how the brain processes the external world.
+I am most interested in challenges at the intersection of neuroscience and large-scale data analysis.
+My postdoctoral research focuses on developing interpretable machine learning tools to understand structured neural representations in the human visual cortex and deep neural networks.
 During my PhD, I also worked more broadly at the intersection of machine learning and neuroimaging, developing predictive models to understand the distinctive characteristics of the brains of people affected with different mental disorders.
-The ultimate goal of this work is to develop novel diagnostics of neuropsychiatric diseases.

 [Jul'20] Co-led a breakout session on “Machine Learning for Neuroimaging” with Elvisha Dhamala and Carmen Khoo in the Women in Machine Learning un-workshop @ ICML'20.